 JPG is probably the most common type you will use.

-Select the quality around 80 as a ballpark, you can see the quality change in the preview.
-This is related to image size (in px) so a small image can be higher quality and vice versa.
-This is why big images are often sliced up in Photoshop.
-As a general rule of thumb when working with emails, 100kb is a medium image, 200kb is large, 500kb is huge.
+As a general rule of thumb when working with emails, 100kb is a good size of image, 200kb is large, 500kb is huge.
 Some ESP’s limit image size to 200kb at upload.

-Animated GIFs are generally heavier images than static ones, we recommend that you try to avoid GIFs that are larger than 1mb..
+Animated GIFs are generally heavier images than static images, we recommend that you try to avoid GIFs that are larger than 1mb.
 You can make gifs more optimal by carefully removing frames and or colours.

 Images need to be more than 4 characters for some ESPS and should not contain any special characters e.g. full stops, brackets, capital letters or spaces.
 We can use hyphens and underscores to make the filename easier to read